Supplemental Aid for School Districts with a Large Area

 Amount of Funds Available

-The department shall award $350 for each pupil enrolled in an eligible school district that can verify through the clerks of municipalities in which the school district is located that it meets the criteria under 2 and 3 (DPI shall verify that the school district is eligible under criteria 1).
+DPI awards $350 for each pupil enrolled in an eligible school district that can verify through the clerks of municipalities in which the school district is located that it meets the criteria under 2 and 3 (DPI verifies that the school district is eligible under criteria 1).
 If the appropriation under s.
-20.255 (2) (ad), Stats. is insufficient to pay the full amount, the funds shall be prorated among the entitled school districts.
+20.255 (2) (ad), Stats. is insufficient to pay the full amount, the funds are prorated among the entitled school districts.
 The Act appropriated $125,000 beginning in the 1999-2000 school year.

 Application Due Date